Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Exactly!
 We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."

-### Scene 3: Climactic Confrontation
+### Scene 3: Tension Peaks
-*Setting: A public forum where both are presenting their views on AI policies.*
+*Setting: A public forum where both are presenting their views on AI governance.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged."